MileHacker Logo

 Charitable Giving

-If you wish to donate, do so through reputable local charities, non-governmental organizations (NGOs), or community projects.
-This ensures your contribution is employed effectively and avoids perpetuating begging cycles.
+If you wish to donate, do so through reputable local charities, non-government organizations (NGOs), or community projects.
+This ensures your contribution is used effectively and avoids perpetuating begging cycles.
 Research local organizations before your trip.

 Local Interaction

-Seek out area experts or service providers if offered.
+Seek out local guides or service providers if offered.
 Their expertise enriches your experience and directly supports their livelihood.
 Bargain respectfully and justly in markets, recognizing that a few pesos mean further things to the vendor than to you.